-- Continue to support and promote current local housing assistance programs. - Explore ideas for new programs: - o First-generation homebuyers: rent to own, downpayment, etc. - Sustainability and renewable energy upgrades for homeowners with lower incomes - Micro loans for accessibility and aging-in-place upgrades to existing homes
+- Continue to support and promote current local housing assistance programs. - Explore new programs: - o First-generation homebuyers: Rent to own, downpayment, etc. - o Sustainability and renewable energy upgrades for homeowners with lower incomes - o Micro loans for accessibility and age-in-place upgrades to existing residents